govpf/openfisca-pf/README.md

 #### Patch OpenFisca Core

 In French Polynesia, amounts are expressed in Pacific Franc (XPF) and can become very large.
-Thus, they can reach large values that can lead to computation errors when using 32-bit floating point number.
+Thus, they can reach large values that can lead to computation errors when using a 32-bit floating point number.
 For this reason when need to edit OpenFisca Core tu use 64-bit floating point numbers instead of 32-bit ones.
 > - Locate your `openfisca-core` install directory in the `site-package` directory.
->   - On Windows it will be located at one of the two following path:
+>   - On Windows it will be located at one of the two following paths:
 >     - `%HOMEDRIVE%%HOMEPATH%\AppData\Roaming\Python\Python310\site-packages\openfisca_core`
 >     - Or `%HOMEDRIVE%\Program Files\Python310\Lib\site-packages\openfisca_core`.
 >     - Or `%HOMEDRIVE%%HOMEPATH%\AppData\Local\Programs\Python\Python310\Lib\site-packages\openfisca_core`